This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Fill the pan to coat the bottom and add in about a cup of vinegar.
-Let the water boil, let the water drain, but don’t dry it.
+Fill the with a cup of water and a cup of vinegar.
+Let the mixture boil, then drain it but don’t dry it.
 Sprinkle a bit of baking soda, just enough to cover the pan, and let the pan sit for an hour or so.

 Form a bit of slurry in the pan by adding a bit of water, and spreading it all over the pan.
 However, if you’re short on time you can always skip this step.